 Private Use Statement

-Private use is a vehicle used for private needs, as opposed to business uses.
-These vehicles are generally defined as having only four wheels and are not used to carry passengers or goods for monetary purposes.
+Private use is for private needs, as opposed to business uses.
+These are generally defined as not used to carry passengers or goods for monetary purposes.

 Why do batteries fail?